ysyk2021/overcoming-obstacles-building-your-creative-problem-solving-skills/src/chapter-4-1.md

-# The Importance of Idea Generation in Problem-Solving

 In the process of problem-solving, idea generation plays a crucial role.
 It serves as the foundation for finding innovative and creative solutions to various challenges we encounter in our personal and professional lives.
 This chapter aims to highlight the significance of idea generation in problem-solving and provide practical strategies to enhance this critical skill.